Mahima0107/Implementation_of_Linear_Regression/README.md

 Linear Regression is a simple and widely used supervised machine learning algorithm used to predict a numeric value based on the relationship between input (independent) variables and a target (dependent) variable.

+In this dataset There are 8 columns and 1300 rows.
 Algorithm Used: Linear Regression
 Libraries: scikit-learn, pandas, matplotlib, seaborn